Authority to Prospect (ATP) 743P was granted to Comet Ridge

 review also indicates Carmichael-1 well was not optimally

 located over the crest of the structure, lending to significant

 upside for a future appraisal well.

-that the productivity of the tight gas formation was not optimally
+also indicated that the productivity of the tight gas formation

-tested in Carmichael-1 due to the significant overbalance
+was not optimally tested in Carmichael-1 due to the significant

-in mud weight and the presence of liquid hydrocarbons decreasing
+overbalance in mud weight and the presence of liquid hydrocarbons

-to test the crest of the structure to demonstrate commercial
+is required to test the crest of the structure to demonstrate

 The recent prospect review led to an initial

 Albany Structure of 56PJ 1C, 153PJ 2C and 417PJ 3C, on 5 August